AppliedMechanicsLab/ENGN0310/Homeworks/HW8-Solution.md

 Consider an arbitrary segment of the beam as shown in gray, where the left end face of the segment has an outward normal of $-\hat{\boldsymbol{E}}_1$ and is at position $X_1$.
 By definition, the moment of the tractions on this left end face about its centroid $\mathcal{P}$ is $\boldsymbol{M}(X_1, -\hat{\boldsymbol{E}}_1)$.

-Since the moment of all the forces acting on the segment should be zero about any point, taking the sum of moment about $\mathcal{P}$,
+Since the moment of all the forces acting on the segment should be zero about any point, taking the moment of all forces about $\mathcal{P}$,

 $$
 \boldsymbol{M}(X_1, -\hat{\boldsymbol{E}}_1)+M_0\hat{\boldsymbol{E}}_3=\boldsymbol{0}